 How to Install a Water Heater

-- 5. Open the junction box to access wires and follow the instructions for you unit and/or label tags provided
+5. Open the junction box to access wires and follow the instructions for your unit and/or label tags

-- 6. Connect both the hot and cold water lines.
-Be sure to know which is which
+6. Connect both the hot and cold water lines.
+Be sure to mark each so you can remember which is which

 For a detailed visual, check out the video below.
 Click on the link to learn more about maintaining a tankless water heater.